 Common error messages you may encounter include:

-• Duplicate document number: The system detected that an invoice with this number already exists in your space.
+Duplicate document number: an invoice with this number already exists in your space.

-• Invalid checksum: The file may be corrupted or was not uploaded correctly.
+Invalid checksum: the file may be corrupted or wasn't uploaded correctly.

-• Invalid email address format: An email address within the document is not correctly written.
+Invalid email address format: an email address inside the document isn't correctly written.

-• Wrong electronic address: The document is addressed to an identifier that does not match your account.
+Wrong electronic address: the document is addressed to an identifier that doesn't match your account.

-• This file type is not supported: The main document file is in a format not recognized by the platform.
+This file type is not supported: the main document file is in a format that Banqup doesn't recognise.

-• The file does not belong to your space: The document metadata suggests it is intended for a different Banqup space.
+The file does not belong to your space: the document metadata suggests it's intended for a different Banqup space.

 Peppol validation errors